junxit/us-congress-bills-115/derived/amendments.md

 ### 42 U.S.C. § 4012a

-> in paragraph (3), by striking “The” and inserting “Subject to subsection (i) of this section, the”;
+> in paragraph (3), by striking “The” the first place such term appears and inserting “Subject to subsection (i) of this section, the”;

 | | |
 |---|---|